ibm-cloud-docs/cis/edge-functions-use-cases.md

 ## Originless responses
 {: #originless-responses}

 You can return responses directly from the edge.
-No need to hit your origin.
+No need to send a request to your origin.

 ### Ignore POST and PUT HTTP requests
 {: #originless-responses-ignore-post-put-http-requests}